mautic/mautic-documentation/pages/11.Components/03.Forms/01.Managing Forms/docs.en.md

 As of [Mautic 2.2.0][release-2.2.0], for fields that include select lists (select, radio, checkboxes), options can be synced with the contact field itself.
 No more having to manually keep them in sync!
 If a custom field's list is updated, simply rebuild the form's HTML.

+As of [Mautic 4.1.0][release-4.1.0], you can decide to skip saving the value if you already have a value for the contact or company field.
+This might help you to avoid erasing an existing value you wouldn't like to lose.

 ![rebuild](rebuild.png)

 ### Kiosk mode